reagento/adaptix/docs/tutorial.rst

 .. literalinclude:: examples/tutorial/retort_extend.py

-You can include one retort to another, it allows to separates creation of loaders and dumpers for specific types into isolated layers.
+You can include one retort to another, it allows to separate creation of loaders and dumpers for specific types into isolated layers.

 .. literalinclude:: examples/tutorial/retort_combination.py

-In this example, loader and dumper for ``LiteraryWork`` will be created by ``literature_retort`` (note that ``debug_path`` and ``strict_coercion`` options of upper-level retort do not affects inner retorts).
+In this example, loader and dumper for ``LiteraryWork`` will be created by ``literature_retort`` (note that ``debug_trail`` and ``strict_coercion`` options of upper-level retort do not affects inner retorts).

-Retort is provider that proxies search into own recipe, so if you pass retort without a :func:`.bound` wrapper, it will be used for all loaders and dumpers, overriding all subsequent providers.
+Retort is provider that proxies search into their own recipe, so if you pass retort without a :func:`.bound` wrapper, it will be used for all loaders and dumpers, overriding all subsequent providers.